-I didn’t cook any side dishes to serve with this, I felt that the apples and the shallots would be enough.
-And they were for sure.
-Wonderfully tender and aromatic, slightly tart apple pieces, and sweet and soft shallots, it can hardly get any better.
+I didn't cook any side dishes to serve with this; I felt that the apples and the shallots would be enough.
+And they were, for sure.
+Wonderfully tender and aromatic, with slightly tart apple pieces, and sweet and soft shallots, it can hardly get any better.

-However, we did have some fresh crusty white bread, a French-style baguette which was perfect to mop all those delicious juices.
+However, we did have some fresh crusty white bread, a French-style baguette that was perfect for mopping all those delicious juices.

-This moisture will also cause the skin to remain soft and floppy on the underside, so you might want to remove that skin when eating, I know that I am never kin of eating soft chicken skin.
+This moisture will also cause the skin to remain soft and floppy on the underside, so you might want to remove that skin when eating; I know that I am never keen on eating soft chicken skin.

 However, the spicy and crispy skin from the upper side will be enough to settle your cravings for delicious chicken skin.